openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public class MockFramework {}
 ```

-Function: Provides functions for framework preparation and cleanup during test execution.
+Functionality: Provides functions for framework preparation and cleanup during test case execution.

-### static func openSession
+### static func openSession(String, MockSessionKind)

 ```cangjie
 public static func openSession(name: String, sessionKind: MockSessionKind): Unit
 ```

-Function: Opens a new session.
+Functionality: Opens a new session.
 Sessions form a stack-like structure.
 Sessions are closed in the reverse order of their creation.
-`Mock objects` created during a given session are only accessible within that session or any of its inner sessions.
+`mock object`s created during a given session can only be accessed within that session or any of its inner sessions.
-Each session maintains its own call log, so any verification of expectations for calls made within the most recently opened session can only be performed when the session ends.
+Each session maintains its own call log, so any verification of calls made within the most recently opened session can only be performed when the session ends.

 Parameters:

 - name: [String](../../core/core_package_api/core_package_structs.md#struct-string) - The name of the session.
 - sessionKind: [MockSessionKind](./unittest_mock_package_enums.md#enum-mocksessionkind) - Specifies the allowed stub types.

-### static func closeSession
+### static func closeSession()

 ```cangjie
 public static func closeSession(): Unit
 ```

-Function: Opens a new session.
+Functionality: Opens a new session.
 Sessions form a stack-like structure.
 Sessions are closed in the reverse order of their creation.
-`Mock objects` created during a given session are only accessible within that session or any of its inner sessions.
+`mock object`s created during a given session can only be accessed within that session or any of its inner sessions.
-Each session maintains its own call log, so any verification of expectations for calls made within the most recently opened session can only be performed when the session ends.
+Each session maintains its own call log, so any verification of calls made within the most recently opened session can only be performed when the session ends.

 Exceptions: